I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportevents-addeventtoeventlist.md

 <p>None</p>

 ## -remarks
 <p>This method is used by a miniport driver's to add events to the event list that is maintained by the associated port object.
 The miniport driver's event handler typically calls this method in response to a PCEVENT_VERB_ADD request after the handler has validated support for the event being requested.</p>

-<p>This method is used by a miniport driver's to add events to the event list that is maintained by the associated port object.
-The miniport driver's event handler typically calls this method in response to a PCEVENT_VERB_ADD request after the handler has validated support for the event being requested.</p>

 ## -requirements